 “Refuah” means healing in Hebrew, and unlike many HealthShares, which come from Christian roots, United Refuah is a Jewish organization based in Ohio.
 Like many Christian HealthShares, Refuah values the religious community it serves and promotes caring for one another.
-United Refuah was founded by Baruch Chaim Manies, an entrepreneur who also founded the storage facility FiveStar Store It and the family entertainment franchise ClimbZone.
-He created the HealthShare to provide a medical cost sharing option to his Jewish community after many Christian HealthShares were unwilling to accept Jewish members.
-Like many Christian HealthShares, Refuah values the religious community it serves and promotes caring for one another.
-As of March 2022, it is the only Jewish HealthShare available.
-Members must maintain a Jewish lifestyle and agree to the beliefs outlined in United Refuah’s member guidelines.
+United Refuah was founded by Baruch Chaim Manies, an entrepreneur who wanted to provide a medical cost sharing option to his Jewish community after many Christian HealthShares were unwilling to accept Jewish members.
+United Refuah is still a new HealthShare, founded in 2018; however, they took over the health sharing program of Maysville Fellowship Medical Aid Plan (founded before 1999).

 Unlike many HealthShares, which calculate member responsibility costs on a per-need basis, United Refuah members pay an “Annual Pre-Share Amount,” which resets on the anniversary of their membership each year.
 The Pre-Share amount is $500 for a single member, $1,000 for a couple, and $1,500 for a family.
 After the Annual Pre-Share Amount, United Refuah will share in 80 percent of eligible medical bills.
 Members have responsibility for 20 percent of their medical bills until they meet an “Annual Co-Share Responsibility.”
 After the Co-Share amount is met, United Refuah will begin to share 100 percent of a member’s eligible medical costs.
 The co-share responsibility is $1,000 for single members, $2,000 for couples, and $4,000 for a family.

-One key consideration with United Refuah HealthShare is its strict policy of notifying the HealthShare before electing in medical services, as many medical needs are only shareable after preapproval.
+One key consideration with United Refuah HealthShare is its strict preauthorization policy—many medical needs are only shareable after preapproval.
 The reasoning behind this process seems to stem from a desire to keep medical costs low for its members and avoid sharing medical costs that have been over-charged.
-For this reason, United Refuah also has maximum amounts for specific services (generally based on the caps placed by Medicare).
+United Refuah also has maximum amounts for specific services (generally based on the caps placed by Medicare).
 For example, United Refuah reimburses doctor visits up to 50 percent above the Medicare rate.
 In these cases, United Refuah helps negotiate rates for patients too.

-However, with preapproval, United Refuah seems willing to share costs other HealthShares will not.
-For instance, some types of preventive care, therapy, and mental wellness visits such as psychological counseling are shareable with certain restrictions.
+With preapproval, United Refuah seems willing to share costs other HealthShares will not.
+For instance, some types of therapy and mental wellness visits such as psychological counseling are shareable with certain restrictions.
 What’s more, United Refuah will share in some preventive care like annual wellness visits, Pap smears, mammograms, and colonoscopy screenings.
 These services are not subject to the AHP or annual co-share.
 So, while Refuah closely watches how membership dollars are spent, they are also willing to share in medical expenses that help keep the community healthy.

 - Share Jewish beliefs based upon the dictates of the Torah

 - Maintain a Jewish lifestyle